-If an allegation is made, the DSL will report this to the Surrey Local Authority Designated Officer (LADO) and will act upon their advice.
+If an allegation is made, the DSL will report this first to the Surrey Local Authority Designated Officer (LADO) within 24 hours and will act upon their advice.
 Ofsted will be informed within 24 hours and backed up in writing within 14 days of the allegation being made.
 The Surrey Early Years Educational Effectiveness Team will also be contacted.
 In the event of an allegation the settings Safer Recruitment policy will be reviewed.

-The settings Surrey Early Years Educational Effectiveness team telephone number (previously Surrey Supporting Children's team) for the Surrey South East area is: 0300 123 1620, email: earlyyearsadvisors@surreycc.gov.uk LADO: 03001231650 option 3 or email: LADO@surreycc.gov.uk
+The settings Surrey Early Years Educational Effectiveness team telephone number for the Surrey South East area is: 0300 123 1620, email: earlyyearsadvisors@surreycc.gov.uk LADO: 03001231650 option 3 or email: LADO@surreycc.gov.uk